 The water re circulator is used to circulate the water around the welding torch to cool it because of high-temperature development inside the torch.

-(b) main current start flowing between the electrode and the Job and it will lead to the ignition of transferred arc.
+(b) Main current starts flowing between the electrode and the Job and it will lead to the ignition of transferred arc.

 Torch Accessories Kit: